 Two years have passed since the repeal of the Glass-Steagall Act.
 Still, neither this relaxed regulatory environment, nor the growing consumer adoption of online financial services, has enabled financial institutions to greatly expand revenues through online cross-promotion of related products and services, in part because poor content and account data integration remain a significant barrier.

 Bottom line: If financial institutions are to make cross-sales a reality, they need to make it easier for customers to find information on related products via their Web sites.

-Greg Davies is a senior analyst at Gomez, Inc., an Internet quality measurement research and advisory services firm in Waltham, MA.
+Greg Davies is a senior insurance industry analyst at Gomez Inc., an Internet quality research and advisory services firm in Waltham, MA.
 He can be reached at [email protected].